CodeAbbey/src/README.md

 # CodeAbbey - opensource initiative

+It is a website with programming exercises - you can quickly deploy it on your own server (even free hosting) - and build something like **ProjectEuler** or **Rosalind.Info**.
+Actually, it is more powerful as problems you create will include data generator / checker code, so that users are every time provided with newly generated, random set of data (and of course, another answer is expected every time).

-It is a website with programming exercises.
-Started as **[https://www.codeabbey.com](https://www.codeabbey.com)** in September of 2013 it is now (as of summer 2024) moving to opensource, so that everyone can quickly setup similar website for personal coding puzzle collection, or for school, enterprise company needs (e.g. for interviewing, screening candidates).
+This project started as **[https://www.codeabbey.com](https://www.codeabbey.com)** in September of 2013 and is now (as of summer 2024) moving to opensource, so that everyone can quickly setup similar website for personal coding puzzle collection, or for school, enterprise company needs (e.g. for interviewing, screening candidates).